yuting1214/Udacity_capstone/README.md

 ![Population](https://github.com/yuting1214/Udacity_capstone/blob/main/plots/popu.png)

-1. Most of existing and potential customers are belong to cluster 1.
+1. Most of the existing and potential customers belong to cluster 1.
 Therefore, to promote the business, the stakeholders should focus on the customers in this segment.
-2. Around 30% of population are not assigned to any clusters.
+2. Around 30% of the population is not assigned to any clusters.
 We could further check which cluster is the most closed one.
-And if there are some variables controlable, we could adjust these factors to make these people similar to the customers thereby increasing the chance of acquring these potential customers.
+And if there are some variables controllable, we could adjust these factors to make these people similar to the customers thereby increasing the chance of acquiring these potential customers.

 # Modeling(Imbalanced classification)

-Here we provid five types of methods to address the issues of imbalanced data.
+Here we provide five types of methods to address the issues of imbalanced data.
 These solutions related to the concepts of AutoML(Autogluon), Anomaly Detection, Over-sampling, and Ensemble Different Resampled Datasets.

 Summary of model performance.